In the following guide, we’ll help you decide whether a custom container is the right choice for your company.

 Here are just a few of the choices our customers have when ordering and customizing their shipping container building:

-- Shipping Container Windows: A bright, sunny space is one of the most desired characteristics of a home or office.
+• Shipping Container Windows: A bright, sunny space is one of the most desired characteristics of a modular building.
 Shipping container buildings afford you great flexibility to capture the most sunlight.
 In a shipping container, adding additional windows is easier than with conventional housing.
 Multiple size and shape options are also available, as are high-efficiency windows that provide a tighter seal and keep your utility bills low.

-- Shipping Container Locks & Security: A container building can be equipped with all the same security features as a conventional home or office.
+• Shipping Container Locks & Security: A container building can be equipped with all the same security features as a conventional structure.
 Door locks are standard, though it’s also possible to add sophisticated modern security features such as video surveillance, access control systems and intrusion detection alarms.

 The greatest opportunities for modifying a shipping container building come by modifying the containers themselves.
 Individual units can be stacked side by side to create a great, open concept space, or they can be placed one of top of the other for multi-story convenience in a smaller lot.